-1. The Client first makes sure that it has a valid Kerberos ticket for the Application Server.
-If not, it must first perform a PKINIT exchange as specified in section 6.4.2.

-- 2. Client sends a new AP Request to the Application Server and gets back an AP Reply, as specified in section 6.5.2.
+- 1. The Client first makes sure that it has a valid Kerberos ticket for the Application Server.
+If not, it must first perform a PKINIT exchange as specified in section 6.4.2. - 2.
+Client sends a new AP Request to the Application Server and gets back an AP Reply, as specified in section 6.5.2.
 After the receipt of the AP Reply the Client MUST be prepared to use both of the newly created IPsec SAs. - 3.
+If the Kerberos ticket includes the optional caddr field and the caddr does not contain a matching source IP address for the AP Request datagram, the Application Server MUST ignore the request. - 4.
 The Application Server MAY set an ACK-required flag in the AP Reply.
 In that case, right after sending out an AP Reply, the Application Server MUST be prepared to receive messages on the incoming SA but cannot yet start using an outgoing SA for sending messages to the Client.
-In this case, the IPsec SA setup continues with the following steps 6 and 7. - 4.
+In this case, the IPsec SA setup continues with the following steps 7 and 8. - 5.
 The Application Server also MAY NOT set the ACK-required flag in the AP Reply.
 In that case, right after sending out an AP Reply, the Application Server MUST be prepared to both send and receive messages on the newly created SAs.
-In this case, steps 6 and 7 below are skipped. - 5.
-After receiving this AP Request (with Re-establish flag = FALSE), the Application Server MUST remove any existing outgoing IPsec SAs that it might already have for this Client. - 6.
-Immediately after the Client establishes the new IPsec SAs, it sends a SA Recovered message to the Application Server. - 7.
+In this case, steps 7 and 8 below are skipped. - 6.
+After receiving this AP Request (with Re-establish flag = FALSE), the Application Server MUST remove any existing outgoing IPsec SAs that it might already have for this Client. - 7.
+Immediately after the Client establishes the new IPsec SAs, it sends a SA Recovered message to the Application Server. - 8.
 Upon receipt of this message, the Application Server will immediately activate the new outgoing SA for sending signaling messages to the Client, and will remove any existing outgoing IPsec SAs that it might already have for this Client.